oacore/content/docs/repository-dashboard.md

 providers and offer, through this online interface, valuable information to content providers about:

-* The content harvested from the repository enabling its management, such as
+* The content indexed from the repository enabling its management, such as
 * by requesting metadata updates or managing take-down requests.
 The times and
-* frequency of content harvesting, including all detected technical issues and
+* frequency of content indexing, including all detected technical issues and
-* suggestions for improving the efficiency of harvesting and the quality of
+* suggestions for improving the efficiency of indexing and the quality of
 * metadata, including compliance with existing metadata guidelines.
 Statistics
 * regarding the repository content, such as the distribution of content
 * according to subject fields and types of research outputs, and the